Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Development and Evaluation

 To evaluate \tool’s two main modules (rationale identification and rationale generation), we applied the best prompting strategy identified in the previous section (reasoning-based few-shot with task decomposition).
-The evaluation followed the same methodology as prompt development, including execution procedures and metrics, with one key difference: we used 50 commits with corresponding ground-truth data from the evaluation dataset (see \cref{subsec:dev_data}).
+The evaluation followed the same methodology as prompt development, including execution procedures and metrics, with one key difference: we used 50 commits with corresponding ground-truth data from the evaluation dataset (see \Cref{subsec:dev_data}).

-The goal was to assess the accuracy and generalizability of \tool's prompts, including the quality of the generated rationale summaries.
+Our goal was to assess the accuracy and generalizability of \tool's prompts, including the quality of the generated rationale summaries.
 As a baseline for rationale identification, we used the second-best prompt from the development phase, since it provides a direct comparison against an alternative prompting strategy for the same task.
-For rationale generation, because both candidate prompts performed similarly, we report only the accuracy of \tool's generated summaries.
-To the best of our knowledge, no prior work has directly addressed the task of generating fine-grained, artifact-grounded rationale summaries from multiple software artifacts.
+For rationale generation, since both candidate prompts performed similarly, we report only the accuracy of \tool's generated summaries.
+To the best of our knowledge, no existing approach from the literature generates fine-grained rationale components for code changes by integrating information from multiple software artifacts, as \tool does---see \Cref{sec:related_work} for more details.
+Consequently, there is no directly comparable technique that could serve as a baseline technique for \tool. \looseness=-1

-We also conducted a cross-model sensitivity analysis using two additional recent models until February 2026: GPT-5.2 and Gemini-3-Flash.
-The selected models were required to (1) demonstrate strong code understanding capabilities and (2) effectively connect and reason between natural language and source code.
-To support this evaluation, we considered SWE-Bench Verified, a benchmark widely used by leading models such as Grok, Claude, Gemini, and OpenAI.
-SWE-Bench Verified assesses an LLM’s ability to resolve real-world software engineering issues sourced from GitHub, which inherently require both deep code comprehension and natural-language-to-code reasoning.
-The top-performing models on this benchmark were Claude Opus 4.5, Gemini 3 Flash, and GPT 5.2.
-Since Claude and GPT 5.2 both had similar performance we only considered GPT 5.2.
-We did not aim to provide an exhaustive benchmark across all available models; rather, our goal was to assess whether Argus’s prompting and pipeline design remain effective beyond GPT-o4-mini.

-We did not compare \tool against recent commit-message generation approaches such as OMG~\cite{Li:FSE2024} because they target a related but different problem.
-Commit-message generation systems produce a single free-form summary of a change, sometimes including an explanation of why the change occurred, whereas \tool identifies artifact-grounded rationale sentences and synthesizes them into explicit components (\goal, \need, \alternative, \selectedAlternative, \validation \etc).
-Since our evaluation focuses on component-level rationale identification and generation, commit-message generation outputs are not directly aligned with our ground-truth labels.
-Adapting such systems for component-level comparison is an important direction for future work.